Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 * put constants below
 * try to get fields now
 * now props
-* now ctor/dtor/Dispose
+* now cctor/ctor/dtor/Dispose
 * now methods
-* if a field is only needed for single method (e.g. backing field, memoization cache), put it directly in front of the method
+* if a field is only needed for a single method (e.g. backing field, memoization cache), put it directly in front of the method
-* partial classes are OK, especially when classes grow big and have logically-connected blocks
+* partial classes are OK, especially when class-files grow big and have logically-connected blocks - name them **ClassName.BlockName.cs**
 * when having static stuff, move that before the instance members of the same type

 ### Namespaces and Usings

 * The namespace in the file is always the same namespace as the original type is in
 * use file based namespaces if applicable
-* only one namespace per file
+* only one namespace per file, multiple types however are perfectly fine
 * order usings alphabetically (if not logically coherent in a #if-directive)
-* no global usings file
+* no *global usings* file
-* no global:: prefix
+* no **global::** prefix
-* try to avoid static aliasing
+* try to avoid *static aliasing*

 ### Syntax Style